Reading- at home

 Reading -in school

-A teacher or teaching assistant will listen to the children read at least once a fortnight.
-We will aim to hear the children more frequently where possible but curriculum demands leave only a small amount of additional time.
-All children are currently receiving daily phonics or whole class guided reading with a teacher.
+We will aim to hear the children read in school as frequently as possible but curriculum demands leave only a small amount of additional time for 1:1 reading.
+All children are currently receiving daily small group or whole class guided reading lessons with a teacher.
+This is the daily time that they are reading in school.
+This means that teachers here children read on a daily basis as part of guided reading lessons.

 We keep book band levels under constant review and will move children on to the next colour as soon as they are ready.
 To move on, they need to show they are able to both decode (read) the words and that they have an appropriate level of comprehension (understanding) for that colour band.
 While they may decode the words well, we will only move them on once they also have achieved a good level of comprehension too.